-While the correctness and efficacy of AIDA are not dependent on the algorithm used to select the n out of N sites to be consulted for an object retrieval, its performance might benefit greatly.
+Several variants of the basic ideas presented in this paper are under investigation.
+For example, we are evaluating a number of possible mechanisms to be used for the selection of the n out of N sites to be consulted for an object retrieval.
+While the correctness and efficacy of AIDA are not dependent on such mechanisms, its performance might benefit greatly.
 Similar performance gains can be achieved by classifying communication requests as was done in [15, 16].
 Such a treatment is likely to reduce the uncertainty associated with communication delays, thus providing for a more efficient allocation of bandwidth.